-If the infrastructure and water supply were improved then the community members would be able to improve their food drop harvest and accessibility to market this produce. would reduce their incidence poverty.
-In the long run this Fourthly, on participation by NGO's to the community, this would enable the N GO's to understand to community's problems.
+Thirdly, if the infrastructure and water supply were improved then the community members would be able to improve their food drop harvest and accessibility to market this produce.
+In the long run this would reduce their incidence of poverty.
+Fourthly, on participation by NGO's to the community, this would enable the NGO's to understand to community's problems.
 The NGO's are believed to provide or assist the community with money or funds which would enable them to initiate income generating projects which would reduce poverty.

-Finally, if the government improves the morale of farmers that could be by subsides or farm inputs and provision of ready market, this would encourage farmers to realize high yield's and so achievements would be more.
+Finally, if the government improves the morale of farmers that could be by subsides or farm inputs and provision of ready market; this would encourage farmers to realize high yield's and so achievements would be more.
 This leads to reduced poverty.

-4.6 Effects of Poverty on the Society and the Nation at Large.
+4.3 Effects of Poverty to the Society and the Nation at Large.

 The researcher received the following result pertaining to the effect of poverty in achievement of National goals and societal goals.
 Then will be increased social evils like violent robberies, prostitution, and drug abuse to escape from the reality, mugging and collapse of the society coherence.
-Rise in illiteracy levels which lead to unachievement of societal goals and finally national goals e.g. industrialization and provision for tapped water for all.
+Rise in illiteracy levels which lead to un achievement of societal goals and finally national goals e.g. industrialization and provision for tapped water for all.